DarraghConnaughton/Musical_notepad/docs/blog/blog.md

 * Serious amount of refactoring is needed.
 * Write tests for the new components.
 * Tidy XML; Make the project look presentable.

+#17

+A serious amount of tests have been written.
+The flat-to-sharp converter works.
+I have discovered a bug, if there is no input, it crashes.
+The output is now correct for DMajor, it looks really good.
+I will try GMajor now to see if all is well.
+I need to test CMajor as well.